How to resolve a bank? The role of the Single Resolution Board (SRB) in averting the next banking crisis – looking at the Banco Popular case DRAFT

 By Georgios, Maren & Julian

-Significant banks can still cause severe dangers to the European financial market as shown by the SRB’s first resolution case, Banco Popular.
+Significant banks can still cause severe dangers to the European financial market as shown by the SRBs first resolution case, Banco Popular.
 Banco Popular had severe liquidity issues which endangered the financial stability of Spain and Portugal.
 The swift resolution could have prevented a tremendous impact on the economy and possible costs of a state bail-out.
-The blog post aims to give an insight into how the SRB makes such a resolution decision by looking at the Banco Popular case.
+The blog post aims to give an insight into how the SRB makes such a resolution decision looking at the Banco Popular case.
+Which shows that decisions made by the SRB are subject to democratic legitimacy concerns in the form of: judicial accountability, institutional balance and the amounts of discretion the Agency thereby.

-The SRB is an EU agency created by the EU in response to the global financial crisis, making the financial market more resilient and stable and moving towards the European Banking Union (EBU).
-It is one of the most significant developments in European Integration since the establishment of the Economic and Monetary Union; it was meant to restore confidence in the European banking systems after the double threat of the international financial crisis and the sovereign debt crisis.
+In response to the global financial crisis the EU created the SRB, an EU agency, to make the financial market more resilient and stable and to move towards the European Banking Union (EBU).
+This is one of the most significant developments in European Integration since the establishment of the Economic and Monetary Union; which was meant to restore confidence in the European banking systems after the double threat of the international financial crisis and the sovereign debt crisis.
 The EBU consists of 3 pillars: the Single Supervisory Mechanism, the Single Resolution Mechanism (SRM) and the European Deposit Insurance Scheme which is still under construction, as can be seen in Figure 1.

 (Figure 1 – Banking Union)

 The SRB is the EBUs resolution authority and therefore part of the SRM and has been established by the SRM Regulation (Regulation No 806/2014 (SRMR)).
-When a bank fails despite stronger supervision through the SSM, the SRM allows the effective resolution of the bank.
-The core mission of the SRB is to ensure an orderly resolution of failing banks, with minimum impact on the economy and public finances of EU countries, avoiding state bail-outs which happened to a massive extent during the financial crisis to the detriment of the taxpayers.
+When a bank is failing or is likely to fail despite stronger supervision through the SSM, the SRM allows the effective resolution of the bank.
+The core mission of the SRB is to ensure an orderly resolution of failing banks, with minimum impact on the economy and public finances of EU countries, avoiding state bail-outs, which happened to a massive extent during the financial crisis to the detriment of the taxpayers.

 (Figure 2 – Resolution making process)

-More specifically, for the SRB to draft a resolution scheme three conditions need to be fulfilled:
+More specifically, in order for the SRB to draft a resolution scheme three conditions need to be fulfilled:

-• Step1: the bank is failing or likely to fail
+• Step1: Bank is failing or likely to fail

-Step1: the bank is failing or likely to fail
+Step1: Bank is failing or likely to fail

-Secondly, the SRB should assess that there is no reasonable prospect that any alternative private sector measures or supervisory action could prevent the failure of the entity.
+Secondly, the SRB should assess that there is no reasonable prospect that any private sector financing, other private alternative or supervisory action could prevent the failure of the entity.
 The resolution, in other words, must be rendered as the most suitable and proportionate measure to avert the collapse of a certain bank.
 SRB in cooperation with the ECB determined that there is no reasonable prospect for private measures (Art.
 3).

 Lastly, the adoption of the resolution must serve the public interest (Art.
 18 (1), (5) SRMR).
 The SRB in cooperation with the ECB determined that the resolution is in the public interest to safeguard financial stability in Spain and Portugal (Art.
 4).

-Thereafter, the Commission, within 24 hours of the transmission, could endorse or object to the resolution draft and within 12 hours of transmission, it could potentially involve the Council and ask the latter to endorse or object to the draft within 12 hours.
+Thereafter, the Commission, within 24 hours of the transmission, could endorse or object to the resolution draft.
+If specific circumstances under the SRMR are given, within 12 hours of the transmission, the Council could be involved and asked to endorse or object to the draft within the next 12 hours.
 When the Commission remains silent and does not express any objections, the resolution enters into force automatically after 24 hours (Art.
 18 (7) SRMR).
 If the draft is objected to, the SRB should reform the draft, incorporating the objections within the next 8 hours.

 In the Banco Popular case, the Commission took 1 hour (5:30-6:30) to assess the decision and endorsed it.
-In a statement of reasons it stated: “[t]he Commission agrees with the resolution scheme[,] [i]n particular it agrees with the reasons of the SRB why it is necessary in the public interest”.
-This short time frame gives doubts as to whether it just copy-pasted the decision or actually assessed it as required per the Art.
-18 (7) SRMR and whether it sufficiently assessed the discretionary aspect of the scheme.
+In a statement of reasons it stated: ‘[t]he Commission agrees with the resolution scheme[,] [i]n particular it agrees with the reasons of the SRB why it is necessary in the public interest’.
+This short time frame gives doubts to whether it just copy-pasted the decision or actually assessed it as required per the Art.
+18 (7) SRMR and whether they sufficiently assessed the discretionary aspect of the scheme.
+Although the Commission is an observer in the entire process, it does not show how they assessed and evaluated each decision made by the SRB.
+Instead of merely saying ‘we agree’ some thorough reasoning why the Commission agrees is important to avoid future democratic legitimacy concerns in the SRB’s decision making process.

 (Figure 3 – Resolution Tools)